sgilliland/4663-Cryptography-Gilliland/Assignments/A04/README.md

 #### Due: Monday, September 14, 2020

 ### General Problem
-Decode and encoded message using the ADFGX Algorithm.
+Decode and encode messages using the ADFGX Algorithm.

 ### Files